-Set along the Isar River, this impressive museum has been inspiring science and technology enthusiasts since over a decade.
+Set along the Isar River, this impressive museum has been inspiring science and technology enthusiasts for a very long time.
 It is known as one of the largest museums of its kind in the world.
-Since its foundation in 1903, the exhibition area of the Deutsches Museum has gradually expanded to 55000 square meters (592015.36 square feet).
+Since its foundation in 1903, the exhibition area of the Deutsches Museum has been gradually expanding, and will probably continue its expansion in the future.
 This museum is unique, concentrating on the history and development of technology and natural science with spellbinding exhibitions on Pharmaceutics, Astronomy, Microelectronics and a whole lot more.
 Numerous objects and interactive models, such as a planetarium and coal mine, are used to demonstrate mankind's progress over the centuries, which are especially popular with children.

-Opened in 1826 by Ludwig I, the Alte Pinakothek (Old Picture Gallery) represents Emperor's achievements as a collector.
+Opened in 1826 by Ludwig I, the Alte Pinakothek (Old Picture Gallery) represents Emperor's achievements as an avid art collector.
 In fact, Ludwig continued the work of his ancestors, as some of the pieces exhibited here were first acquired by Duke Wilhelm V of Bavaria in the 16th Century.
 Entering the museum for the first time, visitors are confronted with a truly regal collection; over 800 incredible paintings documenting the history of European art from the 14th to the 18th Centuries await perusal.
 The collection of old German masters and the gorgeous Rubens gallery are particularly outstanding.
 It is highly recommended to try out the audio guide or a tour to truly grasp the artistic and historical importance of this gallery.

-St Peter's Church, also known fondly as Alter Peter (Old Peter) is the oldest parish church in Munich.
-The visitor who climbs the 306 steps to the top will have an incomparable view of the city and on a clear day, the Alps look close enough to touch.
-St. Peter's was named after the old hill on which it stands, the Petersberg.
-There was a chapel on the site earlier which was then replaced with a Romanesque structure in the 11th Century and later a Gothic building.
-In the 14th Century, the double-tower was redeveloped to form the single tower facade of the church which remains today.
-Over the centuries, St. Peter's has undergone several changes over the centuries and today stands as one of the most revered religious beacons in the city.
+St Peter's Church, also known fondly as Alter Peter (Old Peter), is the oldest parish church in Munich.
+The visitor who climbs the 300 steps of the tower to the top will have an incomparable view of the city, and on a clear day, the Alps look close enough to touch.
+St. Peter's was named after the old hill on which it stands, the Petersbergl.
+There was a chapel on the site earlier, which was then replaced with a Romanesque structure in the 12th Century.
+This later made way for a Gothic building.
+The church tower is a remarkable structure measuring 91 meters (299 feet).
+St. Peter's has undergone several changes over the centuries and today stands as one of the most revered religious beacons in the city.